Topology-based Filtering of Graph Signals via Persistent Homology: Proposed Method

 \end{lemma}

-\begin{example} We consider a graph with six vertices and a signal over it, as depicted in \Cref{fig:bht-merge-tree} (left).
-Its BHT, computed with respect to the unique $\gs$-ordering satisfying $wx \prec vx$ and $vy\prec zy$, is given in the middle of the figure.
+\begin{example} We consider the six-vertex graph and signal in \Cref{fig:bht-example}.
+Its BHT is computed with respect to the unique $\gs$-ordering satisfying $wx\prec vx$ and $vy\prec zy$.
+Each node $v$ represents a local minimum, and $p(v)$ is the minimum of the component into which it merges at level $f(\lk(v))$.

-A related but different notion is the merge tree~\cite{morozov2013mergetree}, which captures information about the merging of connected components as the threshold increases.
-The merge tree for this example is illustrated on the right of the figure. \end{example}
+A related notion is the \emph{merge tree}~\cite{morozov2013mergetree,Morozov-2020-merge-triplets}, whose nodes are aligned with merge levels.
+The BHT instead retains the representative vertex of each component together with $\lk(v)$ and $p(v)$.
+These vertex data are needed because the LPF modifies the signal through the triples $(v,\lk(v),p(v))$.